spacetelescope/jupyterhub-deploy/fuse/README.md

 stpubdata is mounted as /s3/fs/stpubdata in each s3fs-fuse daemon pod.
 ```

-3. A local-storage StorageClass is added to represent data which exists
+3. A local-storage StorageClass represents data which exists directly on a
-directly on a node's file system.
+node's file system.

-4. A /s3 PersistentVolume which represents the entire /s3 directory tree
+4. A /s3 PersistentVolume represents the entire /s3 directory tree containing
-containing all s3 file system mounts.
-Each notebook pod is only configured to
+all s3 file system mounts.
+Each notebook pod is only configured to mount /s3.
-mount /s3.

-5. A /s3 PersistentVolumeClaim.
-ReadOnlyMany.
-The pvc is bound to the pv and
+5. A /s3 PersistentVolumeClaim bound ReadOnlyMany to the /s3 pv and mounted on
-mounted on every notebook pod in JupyterHub config files.
-The same pv and pvc
+every notebook pod in JupyterHub config files.
+The same pv and pvc are used by
-are used by all notebook pods.
+all notebook pods.

 # Organization of the FUSE S3 subsystem